karx/karx.github.io/Manifesto/shareuniverse/README.md

     Pros
-    We would be able to get extremely rich live data + data feed about interactions that are out of scope at the moment. i.e
+    We would be able to get extremely rich live data + data feed about interactions that are out of scope at the moment.

     Cons
     Very high intervention into the routine